When is the next episode of Euphoria being released and what is the plot description?

 When is Euphoria Season 2 Episode 4 released?

-Title: ‘You Who Cannot See, Think of Those Who Can’, the episode is scheduled to air on Sunday (January 30) in the US.
+Title: ‘You Who Cannot See, Think of Those Who Can’, the episode is scheduled to air on tonight in the US.

 SEE ALSO: Are Zendaya and Tom Holland dating?